 2. Meanwhile, cut the eggplant lengthwise in half and brush the cut sides with the melted butter.
 Arrange on a baking sheet and roast until tender, 20 to 30 minutes.
 Remove from the oven and set aside until cool enough to handle, then scoop the eggplant fleshinto a blender, add the coffee, and puree until smooth (leave the oven on.)
 Transfer to a serving bowl.

-3. When the eggplants are cool enough to handle, peel them and cut into 1-inch pieces.
+3. When the plantains are cool enough to handle, peel them and cut into 1-inch pieces.
 Combine the brown sugar, salt, ginger, cinnamon, cardamom, nutmeg, soy sauce, and maple syrup in a large bowl.
-Add the plantains and toss to coat.
-Arrange the plantains on a baking sheet and roast for 5 minutes.
+Add the sliced plantains and toss to coat.
+Arrange the plantains on a baking sheet and roast for another 5 minutes.

 4. Fold the plantains into the eggplant puree and sprinkle with the chives.